Cathedral of Kars: Since 1920

 In 1920 Kars again captured by Turkey during the Turkish–Armenian War.
 The cathedral ceased to function as a church and briefly operated as a mosque "but soon thereafter the Kemalist government put it up for sale.
 The municipality of Kars bought it and planned to demolish it to build a school on its site, but the plan was never carried out.
 In the 1950s the municipality used it for a depot for petroleum."

-It functioned as Kars Museum between 1964 and 1978.
+It functioned as Kars Museum between 1964 and 1993.
 After the museum moved to a new site, the monument lay derelict until 1993 when it was converted to a mosque under the name Kümbet Mosque and handed over to the Presidency of Religious Affairs.
 The Economist cited its reopening as a mosque as an example of eradication of the Armenian cultural heritage in Turkey.
 According to S. Peter Cowe, as of 1998, "the original high Armenian bema with the tall 19th century Russian iconostasis [were] still in place."

 In a 2005 interview Kars Mayor Naif Alibeyoğlu (tur) stated about plans to restore the cathedral and added that after renovation a "cultural center or museum would be much more appropriate."

+On July 22, 2022 Turkish President Recep Tayyip Erdoğan posted a picture of the mosque on his Instagram page with the caption "hayırlı cumalar" (have a good Friday).